 If your partner is also qualified in an occupation on the Occupations in Demand Lists, and your partner is willing to undertake the skills assessment for that occupation, you can add another 5 points.

 The minimum points you need to qualify for Australian Skilled Migration is 65.
 If you have not yet reached 65 please get in contact with us through completing this free visa assessment.
 There are some other ways to gain points that you might qualify for and there are other visa pathways that could be open to you.
 Too many people assume they do not qualify, when indeed they do.

 The process of Immigrating to Australia as a Life Scientist

 Once you’ve satisfied ANZSCO and calculated a minimum of 65 emigration points it’s time to start looking at getting your migration case underway.

-Every occupation, trade and profession have their own skills assessment body.
-It’s their job to say that you are who you say you are, and that you have the right skills, experience and qualifications.
+Every occupation, trade and profession has its own skills assessment body.
+It’s their job to say that you are who you say you are and that you have the right skills, experience and qualifications.